 - ½ teaspoon saffron strands – check notes if you plan to skip saffron

-- 1 teaspoon saunf (aniseeds or fennel seeds) - optional
+- 1 teaspoon fennel seeds – optional

 - ½ cup pumpkin seeds or melon seeds (magaz) – check notes if not adding pumpkin seeds – optional